Malawi – a summary

 National Parks:

 fees are moderate, but we went to only one, which was Kasungu NP, which felt like empty of animals.
-We will explore the south of Malawi on our second visit, where we expect more in that department.
+When we came from the south on our second visit, we visited Liwonde NP, which was great, especially in combination with the boat trip on the Shire River.

 Internet: